-- Hobbies and habits (i.e., particularly those that are considered to be risky, such as rock climbing, scuba diving, etc.)
+- Hobbies and habits (i.e., particularly the risky life-threatening ones like rock climbing, scuba diving, etc.)

 - Foreign travel frequency

-- When were you initially diagnosed with your condition?
+- When was the diagnosis made?
 In many cases, an adrenal mass is diagnosed by accident.
 So, the time of diagnosis, coupled with the tumor’s size, can make a difference in how the insurance underwriters pursue the policy’s rating status.

 - What is the size of your tumor?
-Certainly, the size of the tumor can also make a difference, in that the smaller the tumor, the better the rating class is likely to be.
+Certainly, the size of the tumor can also affect your coverage and premiums, in that the smaller the tumor, the better the rating class is likely to be.

 - When was your most recent visit to your doctor?
 Depending on when your last doctor visit was, the underwriters may be able to make a conclusion regarding the seriousness of the condition – especially as compared to the visit before that.

-- Have you had any relevant lab testing performed within the past year, such as an MRI, a CT scan, and/or a biopsy – and if so, what were the results?
-If you have had any relevant lab testing performed, the life insurance underwriters may wish to review the results of these, as they could help to conclude your overall health condition.
+- Have you undergone tests in the last year, such as an MRI, a CT scan, and/or a biopsy – and if so, what do the results mean?
+If the test produced any meaningful results about your condition, the underwriter might need to assess those results as they could help to conclude your overall health condition.

 - Do you suffer from hypertension?
 If you do suffer from hypertension, then it could be a signal that you have an unstable adrenal mass.

-- Do you currently take any medication for your adrenal mass, and if so, what do you take, and what is / are the dosage(s)?
+- Do you currently take any medication for your adrenal mass, and if you do, what are the speficic medicines and how much of them do you take?
 If you are currently taking certain types of medication – and especially those that are for the purpose of controlling blood pressure and/or for stabilizing the functions of certain hormones, then this could signify that you have an unstable adrenal mass.

 - Do you have a family health history that includes cancer?
 If you have a family health history of cancer, you may also be at a higher risk of also developing cancer.
 Because of that, your life insurance policy may be placed into a higher rating classification.